timmyRS/UtopiaScript/README.md

 **Profit!** You can now use the `utopia` command!

-Have a look at the [documentation](https://docs.utopia.sh/) to continue the journey from beginner to export.
+Have a look at the [documentation](https://docs.utopia.sh/) to continue the journey from beginner to expert.